contribute-md/contribute-md-template/contribute.md

 * You can help report bugs by filing them here:
 * You can look through the existing bugs here:

-* Look at existing bugs and help us understand if
+* You can help us diagnose and fix existing bugs by asking and providing answers for the following:

+  * Is the bug reproducible as explained?
-** The bug is reproducible?
-Is it reproducible in other environments (browsers)?
-What are the steps to reproduce?
+  * Is it reproducible in other environments (for instance, on different browsers or devices)?
+  * Are the steps to reproduce the bug clear?
+If not, can you describe how you might reproduce it?
+  * What tags should the bug have?
+  * Is this bug something you have run into?
+Would you appreciate it being looked into faster?

-* You can close fixed bugs by testing old tickets to see if they are happening
+* You can close fixed bugs by testing old tickets to see if they are still happening.
-* You can update our change log here
+* You can update our changelog here:
-* You can remove duplicate bug reports
+* You can remove duplicate bug reports by:

 # Beta testing